mkarner07/mkarner07.github.io/_posts/2023-11-16-Building-Success-Brick-by-Brick.md

 > The perfect is the enemy of the good. - Voltaire
 >

-When I think of perfectionism, the following story comes to my mind: A professor divided his class into two groups: one graded on quantity, needing to submit 100 pictures for an A, and the other on quality, requiring just one excellent picture.
+When I think of perfectionism, I think of the following story I've read somewhere: A professor divided his class into two groups: one graded on quantity, needing to submit 100 pictures for an A, and the other on quality, requiring just one excellent picture.
 Surprisingly, the quantity-focused group produced better-quality pictures.
+The quantity group tried out different things, experimented and learnt a lot.
+The other group was stuck with theorizing about how to take the perfect picture.

 The key lesson is that "Learning by Doing" triumphs over passive, theoretical learning.

 How do you apply this to habit-building?
 Take the leap and don't overanalyze.
 It's more beneficial to engage in something briefly, like a quick 5-minute workout, than to do nothing at all.

 ### 2-Minute-Rule